mmzdouc/FERMO/README.md

 2. Download the latest Miniconda3 version from the [Conda website](https://docs.conda.io/en/latest/miniconda.html).
 Install the program (we recommend using the default settings).
 Details on the installation procedure can be found in [this Guide.](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) Anaconda can also be used, but its installation requires substantially more disk space.
 Of note, other package managers may be used, but have not been tested.

-3. Once Miniconda3/Anaconda3 are installed, close and re-open the terminal window to make changes take effect.
+3. Once Miniconda3/Anaconda3 was installed, close and re-open the terminal window to make changes take effect.
 The terminal prompt should now have the prefix `(base)`.

 4. In the terminal window, navigate to the previously downloaded and unpacked FERMO directory, using the `cd` ("change directory") and `ls` ("list directory") commands.
 This must be done every time FERMO is started.